-If Constraint Cube is specified, FUJISAN writes out test pair cubes which have only functional instances (if any such instances exist).
-FUJISAN tries to find the largest functional sub-instance, i.e., one with a maximal number of don't cares, in order to help subsequent encoding.
+If Constraint Cube is specified, FUJISAN writes out TP cubes which have only functional instances (if any such instances exist).
+FUJISAN tries to find the largest functional sub-instance, i.e., one with a maximal number of Xes, in order to help subsequent encoding.
 This is done by finding the shortest path of the transition function BDD and extending it to a prime implicant.

 It is interesting that the amount of data to be provided for the testing depends on the employed functional constraint.
-If no functional constraint is imposed, then any bit position (both PIs and flip-flops) can have an arbitrary logic value.
-Thus, for a circuit with N PIs and F flip-flops 2N + 2F bits must be provided per applied test pair.
-(While the question how to actually deliver this test data to the chip and trigger an at-speed transition is out of scope of this paper, enhanced scan [20] is one possibility).
-If Constraint FT is enforced, then there is no need to provide the values for the flip-flops in the second time frame, as they can be calculated by the circuit using broadside test application (launch-by-capture) [21].
-This reduces the amount of bits to be delivered per test pair to 2N + F. If, in
+If no functional constraint is imposed, then any bit position (both PIs and FFs) can have an arbitrary logic value.
+Thus, for a circuit with N PIs and F FFs 2N+2F bits must be provided per applied test pair.
+(While the question how to actually deliver this test data to the chip and trigger an at-speed transition is out of scope of this paper, enhanced scan [15] is one possibility).
+If Constraint FT is enforced, then there is no need to provide the values for the FFs in the second time frame, as they can be calculated by the circuit using broadside test application (launch-by-capture) [16].
+This reduces the amount of bits to be delivered per TP to 2N+F. If, in addition, Constraint SI is considered, this amount is reduced to N+F, because the values on the PIs in the second time frame are simply the same as in the first time frame.
+Constraint RS has no influence on the amount of test data.